 Breath is life!
 Breathing is natural, an action we don’t often give much thought.
 But why?
 We often forget what impact our way of breathing has on our health.
 Think about it for a minute, we can live about 40 days without food and a couple of days without water, but we cannot even go 10 minutes without breathing.
 Breathing is essential and deserves more attention.

-Most people breath shallowly, high in the chest.
-This can create all kinds of complaints of the physical body.
-It gives the body a stress signal, which automatically increases muscle tension.
+Most people breathe shallowly, high in the chest.
+As a result, only a small part of the full capacity of the lungs is used.
+This gives the body a stress signal, which automatically increases muscle tension.
+This may be bothering you too, do you recognise this?
 The organs do not get enough oxygen to do their job properly.
+Sustained superficial breathing can cause all kinds of complaints of the physical body.
+It's not just the skin, the muscles or certain complaints that give you important information.
+Breathing plays at least as important a role.
 The speed, length, depth, direction and location of the breath tell their own story.
-As a massage therapist, it really makes sense to first focus on the breath, feel it and move with it.
-A conscious breath also helps to to stay more more 'in the moment' during the massage.
+A conscious breath also helps to stay more focused and is the basis for good mental and physical health.